phlip9/ggrobotics-code-2014/README.md

 ### Deploy to robot ###

-Make sure you're connected to the robot with a manually set ip of 10.44.13.XXX where XXX is some number between 10 and 255 (the number should be unique).
+Make sure you're connected to the robot with a manually set ip of 10.XX.YY.ZZ

+Where XXYY is your team number (0s included)
+Where ZZ is some number between 10 and 255 (the number should be unique).

 Then run the deploy script in the build directory.